rustprooflabs/pgdd/README.md

 ## Install from binary

-Binaries are available for Ubuntu 20.04 (bionic) and Ubuntu 21.04 (hirsute).
+Binaries are available for Ubuntu 20.04 (focal) and Ubuntu 21.04 (hirsute).
+See [releases](https://github.com/rustprooflabs/pgdd/releases) for the full list of binaries.

-Download and install.
+Download and install for Postgres 14 on Ubuntu 20.04 (focal).

 ```bash
 wget https://github.com/rustprooflabs/pgdd/releases/download/0.4.0/pgdd_0.4.0_focal_pg14_amd64.deb
 sudo dpkg -i ./pgdd_0.4.0_focal_pg14_amd64.deb
 ```

-In your database.
+Create the extension in your database.

 ```sql